 Inspect your filter every month.
 If the filter looks dirty, change it.
 At a minimum, change the furnace filter every 3 months.
-A dirty filter will slow down airflow and make the system work harder, wasting energy; on the other hand, a clean filter will prevent dust and dirt from building up in the system that could lead to an early system failure.
+A dirty filter will slow down airflow and make the system work harder, wasting energy.
+On the other hand, a clean filter will prevent dust and dirt from building up in the system which could lead to an early system failure.
 Order your furnace filters online and get them delivered to your door; check our Order Filters page.

 Tune Up Your Equipment Yearly

-We recommend following the manufacturer’s guidelines of regular maintenance.
-A yearly tune-up of your equipment, furnace, and air conditioner, can improve the efficiency and comfort and decrease the need for repairs over time.
+We recommend following the manufacturer’s guidelines for regular maintenance.
+A yearly tune-up of your equipment, furnace, and air conditioner, can improve efficiency and comfort and decrease the need for repairs over time.
 Check out the benefits of our Smart Club.